Wrongful Death Lawyers in Dayton, Ohio

 Navigating a wrongful death case can feel overwhelming.
 Insurance companies may offer lowball settlements or try to avoid accountability altogether.
 That’s where we step in.
 At Attorney Michael Wright, we combine deep local experience in Dayton with compassionate, family‑centered advocacy.
 Over the past decade, our team has helped families across all of Ohio secure justice in wrongful death claims.
 When you work with us, you can expect:

-• Tailored legal guidance based on your unique situatio
+• Tailored legal guidance based on your unique situation

 • Skilled negotiation with insurers and aggressive courtroom representation, if needed